 He fears U.S. support will only deepen the Kurds' determination for self-rule, leading to the division of Syria, in the process boosting support among Sunni Arabs for al-Qaida.

-During a recent AP visit to his home in Turkey, al-Saoud was constantly on the phone with his commanders back home.
+During a recent AP visit to his home in Turkey, al-Saoud was constantly on the phone with his commanders back home, who in his absence are trying to understand shifting alliances and battlegrounds.

 "My aim is a Syria free of Assad and of terrorism," he said.
 "We will remain the popular face of this fight."